qf6101/adaqs/README.md

 ## Conclusions

 We proposed to fast rank sparse represented documents using regression trees with default directions (e.g., models trained from XGBoost).
 A novel adaptive algorithm (AdaQS) is proposed to technically solve this problem.
 The experiments show that our algorithm achieves intensively better performance than a straightforward approach (i.e., PlainQS).
 We also proposed to speedup prediction process with empirical condition distributions statistically inferred from a historical data set.
 All the above discussions are restricted only in academic scope.
-The commercial use of our contributions are not allowed.
+The commercial use of our contributions is not allowed.

 [^1]: Lucchese, C., Nardini, F. M., Orlando, S., Perego, R., Tonellotto, N., and Venturini, R. QuickScorer: Quickscorer: a fast algorithm to rank documents with additive ensembles of regression trees.
 In SIGIR ’15: Proceedings of the 38th International ACM SIGIR Conference on Research and Development in Information Retrieval (2015).